JonathonFry/iamjonfry/content/posts/6-week-sabbatical/6-week-sabbatical.md

 I love building things.
 After a few weeks not writing code, I picked up an old project - happy desk.
 A place to view awesome desk setups and find out what makes them good.

 I mostly use side projects as a way to learn new things, and I've been using this to learn the basics of [htmx](https://htmx.org/).
 I _really_ want to get comfortable building websites, but all my previous attempts have failed.
 In my experience the web is far too fractured/complicated to dip in and out of.

+When it's a little further along, I'll push it somewhere public and see if I can get some real world users.

+---

+3 weeks down, 3 weeks to go.
+I will write a follow up post before I head back to work 🔜